wxw115/Codes-in-Papers/[BEE]_FOSID/README.md

-#FOSID Codes:

-The following files are used for computing a novel fractional order seismic intensity measure called FOSID (Fractional Order Spectrum intensity enhanced with Integral period and Damping ratio) in Wang et al. (2021).
-Put the four files in the same directory and execute "fosid_example.m".
-Users can change the key parameters of FOSID in "fosid_example.m".
-Send question email to Xiaowei Wang at "wxwangus@gmail.com" or "wxwangus@163.com".
+#Matlab codes for computing FOSID
+Contributors: Xiaowei Wang, Abdollah Shafieezadeh, and Jamie Ellen Padgett Contact email: wxwangus@gmail.com (Xiaowei Wang)

+File descriptions:
--- "fosid_example.m" is the main file for computing FOSID, Eq.(12) in Wang et al. (2021).
+-- "FOSID_example.m": Main file for computing FOSID given in Equation (12) in Wang et al. (2021), or Eq.
+(1) in the following Appendix.

--- "ora_foc.m" is the Oustaloup-Recursive-Approximation for fractional order differentiator developed by Prof. YangQuan Chen.
-Please find more details including the references and contact information from this file.
+-- "ora_foc.m": Oustaloup-Recursive-Approximation for fractional order differentiator developed by Prof. YangQuan Chen (Xue et al., 2006).
+Please find more details on the references and contact information in this file.
+Note that this file is used in the main file.

--- "SAFracSDoF_AccResponse.mdl" is the Matlab/Simulink-based architecture representing a traditionally damped single-degree-of-freedom (SDOF) system with fractional order responses.
+-- "SAFracSDoF_AccResponse.mdl": Matlab/Simulink-based architecture representing a damped single-degree-of-freedom (SDOF) system considering fractional order responses.
+This file is used in the mail file.

--- "Acc(g).acc" is the example ground acceleration file (Unit: g) for Fig.1 in Wang et al. (2021).
+-- "Acc(g).acc": Example ground acceleration (Unit:g) file for Figure 1 in Wang et al. (2021), also Figure 1 in the following Appendix.

+-- "FOSID_result.mat": Output file from FOSID_example.m, including the result of FOSID.

+Main files:
+FOSID_example.m
+	Inputs:
+		“ora_foc.m”
+		“SAFracSDoF_AccResponse.mdl”
+		“Acc(g).acc”
+	Outputs:
+		“FOSID_result.mat”

 Reference:
 Wang X., Shafieezadeh A., and Padgett J.E.
 (2021) FOSID: A fractional order spectrum intensity for probabilistic seismic demand modeling of extended pile-shaft-supported highway bridges under liquefaction and transverse spreading.
-Bulletin of Earthquake Engineering (In Review, Manuscript Number: BEEE-D-20-00397R1)
+Bulletin of Earthquake Engineering

-Contributors: Xiaowei Wang, Abdollah Shafieezadeh, and Jamie Ellen Padgett